stshryu/microservices_steebot/readme.md

 Keep in mind that mongodb and redis are spun up no matter what, those are core services that need to be running for any container to successfully run.

+A sample `.env` file is shown in the root of the project called `.env.sample`.
+It holds all the keys we expect to see in the `.env.dev` or `.env.prod` files that the individual services will require to run.

+For example, each `toxic_ticket/` and `discord_wrapper/` should each have their own respective `.env..dev` files.

 ## Project Layout

 `client/` contains the frontend built in React.